anaisbetts/trickline/docs/perf-sync.md

 # Our Goals

-- The amount of memory we use is proportional to the number of things on screen
+- The amount of memory we use is proportional to the number of things on screen.
   - Nothing on screen?
 No(\*) memory usage.

-- Writing views should be super easy, and reading the implementation of views should be a joy
+- Writing views should be super easy, and reading the implementation of views should be a joy.
-  - Polluting every view with fetching and retries and caching will make every view a disaster
+  - Polluting every view with fetching and retries and caching will make every view a disaster.

 ---

 # Our Goals

-- The way that data gets _into_ Slack should be completely unrelated to the way that devs _access_ data
+- The way that data gets _into_ Slack should be completely unrelated to the way that devs _access_ data.
-  - Views don't really care where data comes from, they just say what they want
+  - Views don't really care where data comes from, they just say what they want.

 - Electron apps don't have to use 2GB of memory, and can be *really fast*.
 Prove it.